-It doesn’t take long when you’re planning a trip to Disney World to come across information that mentions the benefits or the “perks” you receive when you stay on-site.
+It doesn’t take long when you’re planning a trip to Orlando to come across information that mentions the benefits or the perks you receive when staying onsite at Disney World.

-While some benefits may provide varying levels of convenience, others can be the difference between being able to snag a coveted FastPass+ or Advanced Dining Reservation or not.
+While some benefits may provide varying levels of convenience, others can be the difference between being able to snag a ride (without a long wait) on a popular attraction or not.

-Since every trip is different, it is important to understand exactly what the benefits are so that you can determine if the on-site benefits offset the cost of staying on Disney property vs. staying off-site at a less expensive option.
+Since every trip is different, it is important to understand exactly what the benefits are so that you can determine if the onsite benefits outweigh the cost of staying on Disney property vs. staying offsite at a often much less expensive option.